Dolphin Research Center: History

 Fisherman Milton Santini opened Santini's Porpoise School in 1958, which he operated until 1972.

 Santini blasted lagoons into the seashore with dynamite to create deeper pens for the dolphins.

-One of Santini's dolphins, Mitzi, starred in the film Flipper and its 1964 sequel.
+One of Santini's dolphins, Mitzi, and four others starred in the film Flipper and its 1964 sequel.

 The property was sold and renamed as Flipper's Sea School in 1972 and operated under this name until 1977.

-At this point, it was purchased by Jean Paul Fortom-Gouin.
+At this point, it was purchased by Anti-whaling activist Jean Paul Fortom-Gouin.
 Fortom-Gouin closed the property to the public, running it as the Institute for Delphinid Research until 1983.

 The Dolphin Research Center was founded in 1984 by Armando ("Mandy") and Jayne Rodriguez.

 Animals

-As of 2025, DRC listed 27 dolphins as currently residing at its facility.
-Twenty-six of the dolphins are bottlenose dolphins, while the other dolphin is an Atlantic spotted dolphin.
-Twenty-seven of the dolphins were born at Dolphin Research Center.
-Three of the bottlenose dolphins and the Atlantic spotted dolphins were rescued.

-One of the California sea lions was also rescued near Catalina Island in California.
+As of 2026, DRC listed 28 dolphins as currently residing at its facility.
+Twenty-seven of the dolphins are bottlenose dolphins, while the other dolphin is an Atlantic spotted dolphin.
+Twenty-two of the dolphins were born at Dolphin Research Center. with two being adopted from other facilities.
+Three of the bottlenose dolphins and the Atlantic spotted dolphins were rescued. as well as one of the California sea lions "Lina", was rescued near Catalina Island in California.

-It is also home to two sea lions, six parrots, and two African spurred tortoises.
+It is also home to four california sea lions, three harbor seals, six parrots, and two African spurred tortoises.